Analytical solution of the Schr\"{o}dinger equation with $1/r^3$ and attractive $1/r^2$ potentials: Universal three-body parameter of mixed-dimensional Efimov states: Comparison with numerical results

 In \figref{attractive_1DUnitary_BE}(a), we show the numerical solution of \equref{onedimSchEq} with an attractive $1/r^3$ potential $C_3>0$ at the unitary limit $1/a^{(\mathrm{HL})}=0$.
-They agree excellently with the analytical expression (solid curves) in Eqs.~(\ref{eq:EnergyAttDipole}) and (\ref{eq:kc}).
+They agree excellently with the analytical expression (solid curves) in Eqs.~(\ref{eq:EnergyAttDipole}) and (\ref{eq:kc}) for most regions.
 In contrast to the repulsive case, the energy spectra depend on $\beta_3/R_{\mathrm{min}}$ through the quantum defect parameter $K^c$, as described by the universal formula in \equref{EnergyAttDipole}.
-This is consistent with behavior of the wave function shown in \figref{AttractWavefunc}: unlike the repulsive case, the wave function exhibits rapid oscillations and penetrates into the short-distance region, in agreement with the analytical expression for $r \ll 1/\sqrt{M|E|}$ in \equref{zeroenergy_wavefunction_attractive} (dashed curves) [see also the leading order term of \equref{ShortRangeAttractive}].
-A discrepancy for $M \beta_3^2 |E| \lesssim 10^{-2}$ and $\beta_3/R_{\mathrm{min}} \gtrsim 50$ in \figref{attractive_1DUnitary_BE}(a) is due to the finite-size effect of the trimer becoming similar size as the large-distance boundary.
-On the other hand, a discrepancy for deeply bound states $M \beta_3^2 |E| \gtrsim 10$ is due to the breakdown of the low-energy condition $M \beta_3^2 |E| \ll 1$ used in deriving \equref{EnergyAttDipole}.
+This is consistent with behavior of the wave function shown in \figref{AttractWavefunc}: both the ground (blue) and first-excited (red) Efimov states' wave functions exhibit rapid oscillations and penetrates into short distance in \figref{AttractWavefunc}, in stark contrast to the repulsive case of \figref{RepulWavefunc} where the wave function decays exponentially without such oscillations.
+The numerical results (solid curves) in \figref{AttractWavefunc} are in agreement with the analytical expression for $r \ll 1/\sqrt{M|E|}$ in \equref{zeroenergy_wavefunction_attractive} (dashed curves) [see also the leading order term of \equref{ShortRangeAttractive}], whereas they disagree at long distances where the condition $r \ll 1/\sqrt{M|E|}$ to derive \equref{zeroenergy_wavefunction_attractive} is not satisfied.

+A discrepancy between the numerical and analytical results for $M \beta_3^2 |E| \lesssim 10^{-2}$ and $\beta_3/R_{\mathrm{min}} \gtrsim 50$ in \figref{attractive_1DUnitary_BE}(a) (upper-right region) is due to the finite-size effect of the trimer becoming similar size as the large-distance boundary.
+On the other hand, a discrepancy for deeply bound states $M \beta_3^2 |E| \gtrsim 10$ (bottom region) is due to the breakdown of the low-energy condition $M \beta_3^2 |E| \ll 1$ used in deriving \equref{EnergyAttDipole}.

 The energy spectra away from the unitary limit $1/a^{(\mathrm{HL})}\neq 0$ are shown in \figref{attractive_1DUnitary_BE}(b).
 While different $\beta_3/R_{\mathrm{min}}$ generally yield different values of $K^c$ hence different spectra, they are confirmed to collapse almost perfectly onto the same universal curves when the corresponding $K^c$ value (i.e., the three-body short-range phase) is identical, with a small noticeable deviation for the ground Efimov state.